kindomi/kindomi.net/index.md

 # **What We’re Focusing On**

-1. **User Research & Product Design**
+1. **User Research & Product Design**: if someone you care may benefit from this mission, please share the contact with us by filling [this form](https://forms.gle/GSrZhxmtSJbFAFy9A).
+We would reach out and keep you posted on what we learn and how we plan to help.
 2. **Market Research & Business Strategy**

 Are you an experienced designer or an expert in senior care who resonates with our mission?
 Please [reach out](mailto:domi.jin@kindomi.net) and share your passion and past work with us.

 ---